Introduction

 What We Check For

-SecurityChecks audits your code for critical security patterns:
+SecurityChecks verifies your code against critical security invariants:

 P0 (Critical) Issues